 Check out these blogs for some further inspiration to get outdoors:

-You might be feeling anxious about the world re-opening in a plan to come out of lock down – it’s completely normal!
+You might be feeling anxious about the world returning to its old self – that’s completely normal!
 Many of us are apprehensive about the change and may be struggling to come to terms with getting back out and being around people.
 But don’t worry, here are some top tips on how you can deal with the change and help calm your nerves.

 Planning your outing in advance means you have more time to prepare so you don’t feel as stressed when it comes to going out.
 Whether you’re off on a bike ride or going on a hike, take your time to plan the route, check what you’ll need and know where you’re going.
 This way, you’ll feel more organised and excited about your trip, rather than stressed.